mworion/MountWizzard4/docs/source/install_python.rst

 .. warning::
     Please do not use a newer version of python!
 Some libraries bring precompiled binaries with them and they might not be available for a newer python version.
 I tested it with python3.7!
 Python3.8 does not work right now as matplotlib does not support this.
+The actual python3.7 version is python3.7.6!

 If you already have python3.7 installed, you can skip this section and go directly to the MW4 installation process.
-If you have to install python3.7.5 this has to be done only once for as many MW4 installations you might want.
+If you have to install python3.7 this has to be done only once for as many MW4 installations you might want.

 Windows
 -------
-Depending on your Windows version please download the installer for 3.7.5 from:
+Depending on your Windows version please download the installer for 3.7 from:

 https://www.python.org/downloads/windows/